xpepermint/config-keys/README.md

 Type: `Function`
 Returns: `Object`

 Reads the `what` parameter and returns it's content.
-Unlike the `load` method, this function does not use cache and does not modify modules data.
+Unlike the `load` method, this function does not cache and does not modify module's `data`.

 ```js
 _.read('path/to/file.js');